 Shutter speed is responsible for the sharpness of an image.
 In particular, exposure, or brightness of an image, and creating dramatic effects by either freezing action or blurring motion.

 A long shutter speed lets the camera sensor gather a lot of light, resulting in a bright photo.
 Another effect is motion blur – if the shutter speed is long, moving subjects in the photo appear blurred along the direction of motion.
-This effect is used quite often in sport photography and motorsports to convey speed and motion.
+This effect is used quite often in sports photography (my favourite type) to convey speed and motion.

 In contrast, a quick shutter speed exposes the camera sensor to a small fraction of light, resulting in a darker photo.
 A quick shutter speed also has the effect of freezing action.
-This can be a good effect for capturing birds in flight, a fleeting moment, raindrop or knockout punch.
+This can be a good effect for capturing birds in flight, a fleeting moment, knockout punch or a drop of water.

 ISO also helps to be more flexible about aperture and shutter speed settings.